AguaClara/Textbook/AIDE/About/ET.rst

 Generate New Models of the Entrance Tank
 ========================================

 Edit the configurations to create new models of the entrance tank.
-Some models may completely fail because the constraints can't all be met.
+Some models may fail because the constraints can't all be met.

 .. _figure_configET: